 Harvard University seeks an experienced business and transactional attorney for the position of University Attorney in the Office of the General Counsel.
-The University Attorney will be responsible for providing legal counsel on transactional, governance, and privacy matters, including structuring complex business transactions; forming corporations, institutes and centers; advising on non-profit governance and policy issues; negotiating international agreements and advising on the establishment and functioning of research and education operations abroad, with particular attention to foreign tax, intellectual property and data privacy laws; and drafting and negotiating contracts.
+The University Attorney will be responsible for providing legal counsel on transactional, governance, and privacy matters, including structuring complex business transactions; forming corporations, institutes and centers; advising on non-profit governance and policy issues; negotiating international agreements and advising on the establishment and functioning of research and education operations abroad; and drafting and negotiating contracts.

 Full-time position located in Cambridge, MA.
 The successful candidate will join a premier 17-lawyer office handling a wide range of legal and policy matters for Harvard University.